Keep your computer operating system and applications up to date.

 You may need to return to your dial-up AOL/ISP browser occasionally to keep that connection active.

-For best results with Bb, use a wired, high-speed Internet connection and a recommended browser.
+For best results, use a wired, high-speed Internet connection and a recommended browser.

-Differences in browsers, operating systems, system settings, applications, utilities, plug-ins, and personal settings can alter your computer's performance.
+Differences in browser settings, operating systems, system settings, applications, utilities, plug-ins, and personal settings can alter your computer's performance.

 Be prepared to use an alternate computer, browser, or location when you encounter issues.